Marvellye/100daysofMiva/Projects/Day_1-Hello_world_API/README.md

 ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the General public License.
 Feel free to use and modify the code.

 ---

-This `README.md` provides an overview of the project and detailed instructions on how to set up and run each "Hello World" API in PHP, Node.js, and Python.
+I'm sorry if this `README.md` does not look engaging 😂😭💔 I'm not very good at documentation. but let's see...
+I'll improve as the days goes by